Kano State Government: Judiciary

 The Judiciary is one of the three co-equal arms of the Lagos State Government.
 It is concerned with the interpretation of the laws of Kano State government.
 The judiciary is headed by the Chief Judge of Kano State, appointed by the Governor of Kano State with the approval of the Kano State House of Assembly.

 Distinguished members of the Judiciary include the Attorney-General and Kano State Commissioner for Justice as well as the Chief Registrar.
 The Chief Registrar serves as the head of administration and accountant to the judiciary.

 Courts

 The Kano State courts consist of three levels of courts.
 The High Court is an appellate court that operates under discretionary review, meaning that the Court can choose which cases to hear by granting writs of certiorari.
 It is the court of last resort.
 The other two levels are the Magistrates and the Customary Court.
 In addition to the court, the judiciary also consists of the Judicial Service Commission, with statutory duties that include the promotion and appointment of judicial staff as well as other disciplinary functions.

 The Chief Judge serves as the commission's chairman.

+Dije Abdu Aboki began serving as a magistrate in 1986 and advanced through the legal system to become a chief magistrate in 1992.
+In 2006, she was appointed as a judge of the Kano State High Court.
+After Justice Nura Sagir retired in March 2023, she was named Acting Chief Judge of Kano State by former Governor Abdullahi Umar Ganduje.